 • Press firmly enough to ensure that it is properly connected.

-Now that the connections have been completed, it’s time to install the RGB fans into the case.
-Place the fans at the front or back of the case and properly close everything up.
+Now that you’ve completed the connections, it’s time to install the RGB fans into the case.
+Place the fans at the front or back of the case and adequately close everything up.

 How to Connect 4-Pin Fan to Motherboard